Jbleezy/BO2-Reimagined/README.md

 ### Submachine Guns
 * Changed move speed from 100% or 110% to 105%
+* Changed move speed while aiming from 200% or 220% to 210%

 #### Chicom CQB
 * Unupgraded: decreased clip ammo from 40 to 36